 (i) Wash as you might a wool jumper - soak, move gently and avoid excess movement.

 (ii) Rinse with cool / tepid water to remove the soap suds.

 (iii) Gently squeeze out the excess water Do not wring!

 (iv) Lay flat on a towel and roll up to absorb excess water.
 Reshape and leave to air dry on a dry towel in an airing cupboard, near a radiator or outdoors if you are lucky enough to have warm dry weather!

 Please refer to the individual care instructions supplied with your item.
-While I would advise hand washing your felted textiles, to minimise the effect on the fibres and the enviroment, some felt wearable can be dry cleaned if needed.
+While I would advise hand washing your felted textiles, to minimise the effect on the fibres and the environment, some felt wearable can be dry cleaned if needed.
 Please request a gently

 GreenEarth (R) Cleaning if you are going to use a dry cleaner.

 Should I be concerened about moths near my felt?

 Prevention is better than cure when trying to keep your felted fabrics looking beautiful.

 away from clothes moths, as you would any other fabrics items.
 It is the moth larvae rather than the actual moths that cause the damage, therefore preventing moths laying their eggs is the key strategy to preventing damage.